ricniew/WebSphere-Configure-Snowflake-JDBC/README.md

  1. You need administration permissions to be able to perform the required configuration steps.

  1. Additionally, you must install the Snowflake JDBC Driver (e.g. snowflake-jdbc-x.y.z.jar) on your WebSphere Server.
 The “snowflake-jdbc-3.12.16.jar” was proved as a working one.
 You can find it here: https://docs.snowflake.com/en/user-guide/jdbc.html

-Snowflake provides a JDBC type 4 driver that supports core JDBC functionality.
+1. Snowflake provides a JDBC type 4 driver that supports core JDBC functionality.
 The JDBC driver must be installed in a 64-bit environment and requires Java 1.8 (or higher).
-1. Snowflake documentation: https://docs.snowflake.com/en/user-guide/jdbc.html.
+Snowflake documentation https://docs.snowflake.com/en/user-guide/jdbc.html.
 So please ensure WebSphere is running with JDK 1.8 (AppServerHome/bin/versioninfo.[sh,bat]) to support JDBC.

 2 Configure Data Source